mrValtiel/UnityLearn/README.md

 # UnityLearn
-Just a repository for mini learning projects in Unity
+Just a repository for small learning projects in Unity Unity Version: 2019.2.14f1